How to Bring 'Evicted' Home

 The figure is inadvertently revealing.
 What the Building Museum spent to give shape to Desmond’s book is roughly the same as what one of Evicted’s subjects makes in a month.
 Lamar, a Milwaukee father and double-amputee who can’t collect disability, earns $628 a month; he spends 88 percent of that on his rent, before he is evicted.

-“Evicted,” which opened at the Building Museum over the weekend, goes to lengths to show the broad strokes of the eviction crisis in America.
+“Evicted,” which opened over the weekend, goes to lengths to show the broad strokes of the eviction crisis in America.
 It’s filled with statistics from the National Low Income Housing Coalition and the Center on Budget and Policy Priorities that reveal the plight of poor families.
 It distills the policy analysis of Desmond’s book to three critical points: Incomes are stagnant, rents are rising, and the government is not filling the gap.

 In places, the exhibit, which was curated by Sarah Leavitt, makes elegant points with simple strokes.
-Three columns of dangling keys illustrates the disproportionate effect of evictions on black women.
+A wall of dangling keys illustrate the disproportionate effect of evictions on black women.
 Gold keys show how many Milwaukee women renting their homes have faced eviction by race, which works out to 1 in 15 white women, 1 in 12 Hispanic women, and 1 in 5 black women.

 Empty light sockets and coat hooks in the exhibit flick at the problem of substandard housing.
-One installation comprises the sidewalk detritus that flags an eviction: mattress, lamps, chairs, dressers.
+Another installation comprises the sidewalk detritus that flags an eviction: mattress, lamps, chairs, dressers.
 Better still are the photos from evictions in Milwaukee by Michael Kienitz (which also appear in the book).
 To truly evoke the crisis physically, though, the show would need to go so much further: Some of the most revolting details in Evicted involve the scores of cockroaches that thrive in the sinks, drains, cabinets, and beds of the family that lives next door to Lamar.

 Both of those families were evicted by the same landlord, Sherrena, who lives large off the high rents she imposes on her extraordinarily cost-burdened tenants.
 The Building Museum’s show doesn’t quite capture the “profit” aspect of Desmond’s book (like Sherrena’s Camaro or trips to Jamaica).
 One bar chart shows how 90 percent of landlords have representation in eviction cases, compared with just 10 percent of tenants.
 The first bar rises above a viewer’s head, while the second bar hardly meets a viewer’s ankles.